 - Rob Spanjaard has final responsibility for the construction of the portfolios.
 We do not believe investment decisions through an investment committee is an effective method to implement decisions.
 It is key that a particular individual in the process is held accountable for their decisions, and not a committee as a whole.

 - We are a high conviction manager with relatively few holdings compared to our peers.
-For example, with our Rezco Value Trend Fund, we will generally hold between 10 and 20 local equities and between 10 and 15 foreign equities, significantly less than many of our peers.
 Only conviction buys are included in the portfolio.

 - The process is completely benchmark agnostic.

-- Where stock have low allocations, it is generally where we are buying into the position or reducing our exposure in that position.
+- Where a share has a low allocation, it is generally where we are buying into the position or reducing our exposure in that position.

 - Investments showing the greatest potential reward versus risk taken have the highest weighting.